NETWAYS/ansible-collection-elasticstack/docs/role-beats.md

 * *beats_tls_key*: Path to the keyfiles (default: `{{ beats_ca_dir }}/{{ ansible_hostname }}.key`)
 * *beats_tls_cert*: Path to the certificate (default: `{{ beats_ca_dir }}/{{ ansible_hostname }}.crt`)
 * *beats_tls_key_passphrase*: Passphrase of the keyfile (default: `BeatsChangeMe`)
+* *beats_cert_expiration_buffer*: Ansible will renew the beats certificate if its validity is shorter than this value, which should be number of days. (default: 30)
 * *beats_tls_cacert*: Path to the CA.crt (default: `{{ beats_ca_dir }}/ca.crt`)

 ## Usage